 HDD is a method for installing pipes, conduits and cables using a surface-based drilling rig.
 Material is removed from the hole both hydraulically and mechanically using drill pipe and a bottom hole assembly (BHA).
 The bottom hole assembly is made up of a drill bit, mud motor and steering tool.
 Using either a surface coil or a walk over steering system, a pilot hole is drilled along a pre-determined path.
 Depending on the final diameter, a reamer (also known as a hole opener) is used to increase the diameter of the hole to accommodate the produce line.

 - What are the minimum and maximum diameters you can drill?

-- What is the minimum and maximum lengths of crossing?
+- What are the minimum and maximum lengths of crossing?

-Maximum lengths and hole diameters are determined by project specific geotechnical conditions however effective outside range for heavy rig horizontal directional drilling is 3,000 m (9,843’).
+Maximum lengths and hole diameters are determined by project specific geotechnical conditions however effective outside range for heavy rig horizontal directional drilling is 3,000 m (9,843 ft).